angular/angular/aio/content/guide/pipes.md

 Replacing the array is an efficient way to signal Angular to update the display.
 When do you replace the array?
-When the data change.
+When the data changes.
 That's an easy rule to follow in *this* example where the only way to change the data is by adding a hero.

-More often, you don't know when the data have changed, especially in applications that mutate data in many ways, perhaps in application locations far away.
+More often, you don't know when the data has changed, especially in applications that mutate data in many ways, perhaps in application locations far away.
 A component in such an application usually can't know about those changes.